Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Tarpaulin, Extra Poncho, or Shelter

 Next, you must equip yourselves with a tarp, an extra rain poncho, or a shelter such as a tent.
-For the next 12 hours, you will feel tired.
-Thus, it would be best if you took a nap.
+You will feel tired for the next 12 hours, so it would be best to nap.
 You can do this by placing a waterproof cover on the ground and sleeping with your bag and blanket.
-Check this Grizzly Tarps for your level 2 get-home bag backpack now!
+Check out these Grizzly Tarps for your level 2 get-home bag backpack now!

 Water Filter

-Access to water can be challenging during a disaster.
-Thus, it is helpful to bring with you a portable water filter.
+Access to water can be challenging during a disaster, so it is helpful to bring a portable water filter.
 One of the water filters available today is the LifeStraw Go Water Filter Bottle with 2-Stage Integrated Filter Straw for Hiking.
 These filters can be used directly on the water source, producing safe drinking water and flash contaminants.
-Apart from water filters, you can also try the Potable Aqua Water Tablets to produce clean drinking water!
+In addition to water filters, you can try the Potable Aqua Water Tablets to produce clean drinking water!

 Level 3 is those items that you need to survive for more than 48 hours if you have yet to reach your home.
 These are the following: